MRIresearch/PANpipelines/deployment/README.md

 `"PWD": "[Path to]/PANpipelines/deployment",`

 Change `PKG_DIR` to point to the directory that contains the pipelines package:
-"PKG_DIR": "[Path to]/PANpipelines/src"
+`"PKG_DIR": "[Path to]/PANpipelines/src"`

 Change 'XNAT_HOST' to the XNAT URL

 ### credentials
 Change the username and password in `./config/credentials/credentials.json` to your XNAT credentials.

-Change access permissions on credentials.json to prevent unauthorized access.
-Using Chmod 400 on 'credentials.json` should be the most conservative way to achieve this.
+Change access permissions on `credentials.json` to prevent unauthorized access.
+Using `chmod 400` on `credentials.json` should be the most conservative way to achieve this.
 You will need to set the folder ./config/credentials/ most conservatively to 500 if you also want to restrict access to the folder.
 Anything more conservative may prevent access to the file by the program.

 ### Freesurfer license
 Update the provided freesurfer license in `./config/license.txt` with your personal license.